-The smooth operator is useful, if e.g. the modeler can guarantee that the used if-clauses fulfill at least the continuity requirement of integrators.
+The smooth function is useful, if e.g. the modeler can guarantee that the used if-clauses fulfill at least the continuity requirement of integrators.
 In this case the simulation speed is improved, since no state event iterations occur during integration.
-The noEvent operator is used to guard against outside domain errors, e.g. $y = if noEvent(x \ge 0)$ then sqrt(x) else 0.]
+The noEvent function is used to guard against outside domain errors, e.g. $y = if noEvent(x \ge 0)$ then sqrt(x) = 0.

-All equations and assignment statements within when-clauses and all assignment statements within function classes are implicitly treated with noEvent, i.e., relations within the scope of these operators never induce state or time events.
+All equations and assignment statements within when-clauses and all assignment statements within function classes are implicitly treated with the noEvent function, i.e., relations within the scope of these operators never induce state or time events.